attrib/RepairRecipe/README.md

 ```

 ### `enchant_multiplier` ###
-Repairing items with enchantments is expansive.
-With this multiplier you can make it cheaper or make it even more expansive.
+Repairing items with enchantments is expensive.
+With this multiplier you can make it cheaper or make it even more expensive.
 If you set this to 0 there will be no extra costs to repair enchanted items.
 ```
 enchant_multiplier: 100 #value between 0 (no extra costs for enchantments) and 200 (around 30 diamonds for a pick axe with a level 4 enchantment)